falconsmilie/phospy/docs/api.md

 - total input requires `genes` plus `group1` to `group6`
 - phospho input requires `uid`, `gene_names`, `gene_p_site`, `localization_prob`, `centralized_sequence`, and
   `p_group1` to `p_group6`
+- file-loaded table headers are cleaned to lowercase snake case before validation, and duplicate cleaned names are rejected
 - `gene_p_site` must be splitable into gene and site parts, such as `BTK_Y551`
 - `localization_prob` and `predMat` scores must stay in `[0, 1]`
 - by default, protein correction allows no silent row loss